crazypill/test-rng/README.md

 `trueRNG --dir ~/iTunes/Music --output my_really_random_playlist.m3u`

-The above example will use the pseudo randon number generator by default.
-On my system the TrueRNGv3 comes up as: /dev/cu.usbmodem14401.
+The above example will use the pseudo random number generator by default.
+On my system the TrueRNGv3 mostly comes up as: /dev/cu.usbmodem14401.
 You will get a different modem device depending on several factors, so check /dev directory for yours.
 The code doesn't incorporate any platform specific code to find a particular TRNG device.

 `trueRNG --device /dev/cu.usbmodemXXXXX --dir ~/iTunes/Music --output my_really_random_playlist.m3u`